phu0ngng/nccl/doc/source/usage/bufferreg.rst

 To enable the *CUDA Graph* based buffer registration for NVLS, users have to comply with several requirements:

- * The buffer is allocated through :c:func:`ncclMemAlloc` or qualified allocator (see :ref:`mem_allocator`).
+ * The buffer is allocated through :c:func:`ncclMemAlloc` or a qualified allocator (see :ref:`mem_allocator`).
  * The NCCL operation is launched on a stream captured by a CUDA graph for each rank.
- * Offset to the head address of the buffer is same in collectives for each rank.
+ * Offset to the head address of the buffer is the same in collectives for each rank.

-Registered buffers will be deregistered when CUDA graph is destroyed.
+Registered buffers will be deregistered when the CUDA graph is destroyed.
 Here is a CUDA graph based buffer registration example:

 .. code:: C